jacques/plutus-mobile-app-api-docs/source/includes/_config.md

 # Configuration

-Various settings can be retreived post login.
+Various settings can be retrieved post login.

 <aside class="notice">
-Certain functionality needs to be able to be enabled for a user for example the Agent Terminal, Forex, dependant on Feature Flags.
+Certain functionality needs to be able to be enabled for a user for example the Agent Terminal, Forex, dependent on Feature Flags.
 </aside>

 ```json